cflanery-data/caraf_portfolio/README.md

 This is a link to my first blog I wrote in a summer marketing internship in 2022!
 I also created the embedded infographic within the blog.

 ## Assignments
-Within Telling Stories with Data, I am learning a lot and creating a lot of data visualizations!
+Within Telling Stories with Data, I have learned a lot and created a lot of data visualizations!
 Below are some assignments.

 ### Assignment 1: [Visualizing Government Debt](visualizing-government-debt)
 This is an assignment called "Visualizing Government Debt."